rgeshay/GeshayPortfolio/projectpart1.md

 Part 2: Focus on Climate Vulnerable Countries
   -  Countries most vulnerable to climate change
   -  Data set uses [Notre Dame GAIN Country Index](https://gain.nd.edu/our-work/country-index/rankings/)
   -  Will visualize using a world map, using gradations to signal countries with higher indexes.
-I don't have the colors to show a gradation in my sketch, but it will look something like hte following:
+I don't have the colors to show a gradation in my sketch, but it will look something like the following:

 ![image](https://user-images.githubusercontent.com/123282392/218606639-a66d410c-2200-429d-a9f6-963213b19769.png)